tgreenidge/Hangman-Java/README.md

 # Background
 About a year ago, I created a Command Line Application Hangman Game that was built in Python.
-For this project java, was used, however, due to time constraints this project is a blend of CLI and GUI using Java Swing.
+* For this project java was used, however, due to time constraints this project is a blend of CLI and GUI using Java Swing.

 The original Python Command Line Application game may be found and downloaded at https://github.com/tgreenidge/HangmanCLI.
 The API that was used to create the dictionary is no longer publicly available, since it was provided by LinkedIn as part of an interview process.